-Section 353.140 is proposed to be amended in order to simplify the enhanced contract monitoring procedures that the TWDB uses for analyzing contracts.
+Section 353.140 is revised to simplify the enhanced contract monitoring procedures that the TWDB uses for analyzing contracts.
 The simplified language will align more closely with statutory requirements for applicable types of contracts.
 The simplified list of attributes and risk factors to be considered by staff will aid staff in tailoring risk reviews to specific types of contracts.
 The key risk factors that apply to typical TWDB contracts will remain in the procedures.